firebolt-db/godocs/docs/API-reference/using-async-queries.md

 ### Cancel a query

-A running asynchronous query can be cancelled using the [cancel]({% link sql_reference/commands/queries/cancel.md %}) statement as follows:
+A running asynchronous query can be cancelled using the [CANCEL]({% link sql_reference/commands/queries/cancel.md %}) statement as follows:

 ```sql
 CANCEL QUERY '<query_id>';